-CERN is since many years using a commercial Enterprise Asset Management system called Infor EAM, which with its 3 million individually traced equipment, 4 million registered interventions and close to 4000 internal users has become an important platform for asset and maintenance management throughout the whole organization.
+CERN is since many years using a commercial Enterprise Asset Management called HxGN EAM (previously known as Infor EAM), which with its 3 million individually traced equipment, 4 million registered interventions and close to 4000 internal users has become an important platform for asset and maintenance management throughout the whole organization.
 This platform is together with best practices, methodology, training and support provided as an internal service at CERN.

 A fundamental strategy at CERN has been not to customize the EAM system, but only to perform standard and upgrade-supported system configurations to support our business processes and to match our specific needs.
 In addition to this, we have also enhanced and extended certain functionality by developing tools and add-ons outside the application using the standard APIs included in the HxGN EAM software.

-Over the years, we have seen that these extensions and tools developed on top of Infor EAM, also could be very useful outside CERN.
+Over the years, we have seen that these extensions and tools developed on top of HxGN EAM, also could be very useful outside CERN.
 Following a large number of requests from other companies and organizations about the possibility to share this work, we have decided that the most suitable option was to publish these components under a GPL Open Source license.

 This decision matches first of all very well CERN’s overall mission of accelerating innovation and transferring CERN technology and know-how to society, but it also allow us to share future efforts of developing and extending these tools even further.